kinecosystem/kin-website-docs/docs/documentation/ios-sdk.md

 ## Miscellaneous

-### Asynchronous programming styles
+### Asynchronous Programming Styles

 Several asynchronous methods of `KinClient` and `KinAccount` come in two styles:

-- **Callback parameter**: a completion handler is passed as a parameter to the method.
+- **Callback parameter** - a completion handler is passed as a parameter to the method.
-- **Promise**: a `Promise` object is returned by the method.
-The `Promise` class comes with the Kin Util library which is included in the SDK.
+- **Promise** - a `Promise` object is returned by the method.
+The `Promise` class comes with the Kin Util library, which is included in the SDK.
 Promises are a way to simplify asynchronous programming and make asynchronous method calls composable.

 Obtain `KinAccount` status using the completion parameter:
 ```swift